 Kirk Douglas Theatre

 In 2004, Center Theatre Group opened its third theatre—the Kirk Douglas Theatre in Culver City—through the generosity of Kirk and Anne Douglas and with the help of the Culver City Redevelopment Agency.
 The theatre was created by transforming a historic 1940s movie house into an intimate theatre venue of 317 seats.
-In its short history the Douglas has had three works move to Broadway: the World premieres of Bloody Bloody Andrew Jackson and Pulitzer Prize finalist Bengal Tiger at the Baghdad Zoo and the revival of William Inge’s Come Back, Little Sheba, and Lucas Hnath's Dana H..
+In its short history the Douglas has had four works move to Broadway: the World premieres of Bloody Bloody Andrew Jackson, Pulitzer Prize finalist Bengal Tiger at the Baghdad Zoo, the revival of William Inge’s Come Back, Little Sheba, and Lucas Hnath's Dana H..